Do Go On - 533 - El Chupacabra

 We can blame them for most of it.

-With a whole gang of legendary
+With a whole gang of legendary chupacabras on the loose,

 Johnny takes matters into his own hands.

-in nothing but some boxer briefs.
+Heading off into the desert in nothing but some boxer briefs.

-and his trusty boots.
+A cowboy hat and his trusty boots.

-With the future of rattlesnake Canyon on the line,
+With the future of rattlesnake Canyon on the line

-Johnny soon finds himself at the centre of a gay chupacabra gangbang.
+Johnny soon finds himself at the centre

-Now, is that how it finishes?
+Is that how it finishes?

-That's how it finishes.
+That's how it finishes

 Because there is, I think this is so smart

-because the same author has written,
+Because the same author

-like obviously just changed a few keywords,
+Like obviously just changed a few keywords

-and this is another one you can listen to,
+And this is another one you can listen to

-Joanna isn't the best ranch head at Raddle State Canyon.
+Joanna isn't the best ranch head

-Her uncle's Texas Resort for city folk who want blah, blah, blah, blah.
+Her uncle's Texas Resort for city folk who want

-Poor immigrant workers from taking all the blame.
+Poor immigrant workers from taking all the blame

-But what does she wear out into the desert?
+But what does she wear out into the desert

-Takes matters in her own hands, heading off into the desert in nothing but some lingerie,
+Heading off into the desert in nothing but some lingerie

-a cowboy hat and her trusty boots.
+A cowboy hat and her trusty boots

 Do men think boxes are the lingerie for us?

-Oh, so sexy.
+Ooh, so sexy.

-Oh, they got Tweetybird on them.
+Oh, they got Tweety Bird on him.

 With the future of Rattlesnake Canyon on the line,